annecss/2022WeavingCompositionThesis/WorkLog.md

 - -we need the analytical corpus:citable corpus,w orthogrpahic system, and parsing system, must be coordinated
 - if you have all 3, you can drop in one line EVERYTHING
 - -the NICE tokenized edition

+-9/28/21
+-check with Rose about pushing from the lab computer